 if there are people that are making you a worse person by being around them, it is crucial to reduce the amount of time you spend with them.

 The key to turning "friends" into actual, real, sincere friends -- is mutual time and shared experiences.

 Having someone to partner with on a creative project, business idea, event, or other civic/community activity greatly increases success rate.

-Only a small fraction of people are actually good at followthrough when not directed or pushed, which is why most people join other organizations and don’t self-generate their own projects, don’t self-study, and take minimum initiative to innovative within their organizations.
-That’s not a negative judgment; it’s a fact.
+Only a small fraction of people are actually good at followthrough when not directed or pushed.
+That's not a negative judgment; it's a fact.

 To find good project partners and collaborators, look for someone who has a good history of finishing things.

 "I'd like to do something with you at some point.
 Let's keep our eyes open for it."